GRANTS FROM THE NEW BERLIOZ EDITION

 HOW TO APPLY

 Applications will normally be considered twice a year.
-The next deadlines for applications are 1 July 2019 and 2 January 2020.
+Deadlines for applications are 2nd January and 1st July each year.

 There is no application form.
 Applications must include: